Forming Students as Christian Leaders

 "Discerning calling is a process of self-discovery and humility, of embracing and letting go, that over time forms a deep, confident conviction that, of all things there are to do in the world, this is mine to do."—TOD BOLSINGER, VICE PRESIDENT FOR VOCATION AND FORMATION

-Our office helps students define and navigate their academic paths at Fuller, assisting with questions about degree programs, emphasis requirements, transfer credit, waiver exams, online limits, academic petitions, and any other academic advising needs.
-Vocational advisors, meeting one-on-one with each student a minimum of once each quarter, assist students not only with discerning their call, but with the specifics of academically preparing for that call: choosing an emphasis, integrating emphasis courses and other electives into their program, finding courses that match both their schedule and passions, mapping out the most time-efficient degree completion plan.
+Our office helps students define and navigate their academic paths at Fuller, assisting with questions about degree programs, requirements, transfer credit, waiver exams, online limits, academic petitions, and any other academic advising needs.
+Vocational advisors, meeting one-on-one with each student a minimum of once each quarter, assist students not only with discerning their call, but with the specifics of academically preparing for that call: integrating electives into their program, finding courses that match both their schedule and passions, mapping out the most time-efficient degree completion plan.

 "Fuller had a dramatic impact on my walk with Christ.
 First, I grew spiritually through spiritual practices and formation exercises.
 Fuller was a perfect balance between head and heart.
 The mental rigor was intense, but it did not overshadow the practical nature of discipleship.
 Secondly, my vocational calling and identity in Christ became 100 times more clear through vocational discovery exercises.
 Fuller is intentional about helping students figure out their place in kingdom work."—ERIC SWITHIN (MAT ’15)